a-sync/game-server-watcher/README.md

 #### Flush discord data
 If the original message created by the bot gets deleted, you might need to flush the bot data to reinitialize the message.
-_The bot has no cleanup functionality, left over messages must be removed manually._
+_The bot has no cleanup functionality, leftover messages must be removed manually._

 #### Flush telegram data
 If the original message created by the bot gets deleted, you need to flush the bot data to reinitialize the message.
+_The bot has no cleanup functionality, leftover messages must be removed manually._

+#### Flush slack data
+If the original message created by the bot gets deleted, you need to flush the bot data to reinitialize the message.
-_The bot has no cleanup functionality, left over messages must be removed manually._
+_The bot has no cleanup functionality, leftover messages must be removed manually._

 # Deployment
 Check the wiki page for detailed instructions on [how to setup a self deploying free cloud instance at fly.io](https://github.com/a-sync/game-server-watcher/wiki/Free-hosting-via-fly.io).